Greetings, my learned friend.

 You’ve trained hard, getting through Blackhall place and your apprenticeship unscathed.

-Now you’re finally earning a decent salary, it’s time to protect it.
+Now you’re finally earning a decent salary, it’s time to safeguard it should you fall ill.

 In this article, I’ll explain what income protection is…and what it’s not.